HariharanLab/Everetts_Worley_Yasutomi/AdultMuscle/README.md

-For more information on how the Adult Muscles were prepared for immunohistochemistry and imaging:
+For more information on how the Adult Muscles Investigation:

-See post from Riku Yasutomi
+See post from Riku Yasutomi on Bio-Protocol (pasted below)

 https://bio-protocol.org/Rap18832